brand new light colored tile roof

 Wyoming$7,150

 Regardless of the state you're in, your roof's quote would still depend on two main things - your home's square footage and the roofing material you want.
-Other factors can also affect your overall roof replacement estimate.
+Other factors can also affect your overall estimate.

 What goes into the cost of getting a new roof?